Starting Your Gluten Free Diet On the Right Foot

 Sharing a kitchen with non-celiac or non-gluten free people?
 This could present an issue in the beginning.
 Celiac sufferers cannot come into any contact with gluten otherwise they run the risk of a serious reaction.

 Here are a few tips:

-- Buy gluten-free versions of flour, soy sauce, mayonnaise and even pasta and see if your partner or family can accommodate your diet by consuming a few gluten-free products.
+Buy or make your gluten-free flour blend, soy sauce, mayonnaise and even pasta and see if your partner or family can accommodate your diet by consuming a few gluten-free products.
 You may find that they don’t mind making small adjustments– and that will take a weight off your shoulders while saving you the trouble of buying double the items!